Ty France Preview, Player Props: Mariners vs. Royals

 Ty France At The Plate

-- In 61.6% of his 125 games this season, France has picked up at least one hit.
-He's also had 33 multi-hit games.

-- He has hit a home run in nine games this year (7.2%), homering in 1.9% of his trips to the dish.
+- He has homered in 7.1% of his games this year, and 1.8% of his trips to the dish.

-- In 38 games this season (30.4%), France has picked up an RBI, and in nine of those games (7.2%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.